vmware-archive/push-android-heartbeatmonitor/README.md

 `git clone git@github.com:cfmobile/push-android-heartbeatmonitor.git`

+__IMPORTANT__: Before building this project you need to build [Push Android SDK](https://github.com/cfmobile/push-android/tree/dev) by

+`./gradlew --info printVersion clean uploadArchives`

+It will build and publish .aar and .pom to your local maven repository.

 Then create an application inside your Firebase Project through the Google Firebase Console.
 __Note:__ Ensure your app SHA1 certificate fingerprint of the app in the Firebase console matches the one in the keystore used to sign the heartbeat monitor.``

 Once created, download the config file `google-service.json` and move it to the project under the `app` directory.